Made with

 • Workflow diagram — emphasizes task progression and handoffs.

-Since flowcharts are often confused with other diagram formats, it helps to compare them directly with workflow diagrams and process maps.
+Because flowcharts are often confused with related diagram types, it helps to compare them directly with workflow diagrams and process maps before choosing the best format for a given use case.

 When to Use a Flowchart

-Flowcharts are most useful when a process has defined steps, decisions, handoffs, or repeatable logic that needs to be documented clearly.
+Flowcharts are most useful when a process has defined steps, decisions, handoffs, or repeatable logic that needs to be documented, explained, or improved clearly.

 • Standardizing operational procedures